 Hosting Google adware has both its fans and its critics.
 Some users abstain from the practice on the grounds that it cheapens and waters down their brand (akin to placing a 30 foot billboard on your Victorian mansion), but many other popular blogs and websites do it enthusiastically, and they make some decent $$$ in the process.

-It seems that if necessity is the mother of invention, then revenue from high internet traffic is the granddaddy of the con.
-Site sponsored advertising practice has now become so popular that many clever enterprising individuals and larger organizations are running large campaigns for site scams know as MFA (made for AdSense).
+It seems that if necessity is the mother of invention, then revenue from high internet traffic is the father of the con.
+Site sponsored advertising practice has now become so popular that many enterprising individuals/organizations are running large campaigns for site scams know as MFA (made for AdSense).
 These scraper sites are siphoning tens of millions of dollars from the likes of Google.

-Massive grammatical incoherencies smack of either human or machine altered text, so I performed several phrase searches on-line and quickly located the original essay in an article publication platform called “Articlebase.com”
+Massive grammatical incoherencies smack of either human or machine altered text, so I performed a quick on-line search and located the original essay in “Articlebase.com”.

-I diffed both essays and discovered that the article hosted on VisionPottery.com was in fact a plagiarized version.
+I diffed both essays and confirmed that the article hosted on VisionPottery.com was in fact a plagiarized version.

-An examination of the VisionPottery.com domain shed some additional light on its modus operandi.
+Checking the VisionPottery.com domain registration shed some additional light on its modus operandi.
 The site is registered to Beverly Butler of Emerald Enterprise LLC; Beverly proudly advertises herself as the owner of the same on LinkedIn .
-As it happens, the server hosting her VisionPottery site also hosts many other dubious marketing sites that operate along the same lines.
-Interestingly, the particular plagiarized version of the essay text where my wife’s bowls were found was also used verbatim by several other sites registered to different owners that were hosted on different severs as well.
+As it happens, the server hosting her VisionPottery site also hosts many other parasitic marketing sites that operate along the same lines.
+Interestingly, the plagiarized version of the essay text where my wife’s bowls were found was also used verbatim by several other sites registered to different owners that were hosted on this machine as well.

 A quick estimate (based on a sampling of the domains hosted on one server) suggests that there are potentially tens of thousands of sites that engage in this type of activity each making upwards of $150 a month.
 Clearly, this is a well coordinated and thriving criminal enterprise.
 It also turns out that there are hundreds of thriving franchises that for as low as 79.95 will provide you with ten ready AdSense sites (you also get a starter kit, a centralized dashboard to manage your growing Internet empire, and even a spamming pipeline into relevant Twitter feeds).
 A major sales pitch for these offer is the promise of “Passive-Residual” income which is defined by one developer of such sites as: